Tyrowo/tyro_work/README.md

 don't feel like this is necessary right now - need to make a third banner size for projects on mobile

+mom suggestion - The Rockstar Developer You've Been Searching For (capitalize it all) make text selectable - mom wanted to copy paste stuff easier mom revisions - she went hard on selling the procrastination buster lol